krvaibhaw/best-readme-template/resources.md

 - [Recordit](https://recordit.co/) - **FREE** - Simple, clean UI, but auto-uploads to [recordit.co](https://recordit.co/)
 - [ttystudio](https://github.com/chjj/ttystudio#readme) - **FREE** - For commandline tools, a terminal-to-gif recorder minus the headaches.

+## Get Feedback

+- [maintainer.io](https://maintainer.io/) - Free README standardization and feedback, if you click on 'Book an audit'.
+This repository.
+Submit a PR with your README!